aws/jsii/gh-pages/content/index.md

 ```

 By compiling our source module using `jsii`, we can now package it as modules in one of the supported target languages.
 Each target module has the exact same API as the source.
-This allows users of that target language to use `HelloJsii`
+This allows users of that target language to use `Greeter` like
-like any other class:
+any other native type:

 === "C#"